tronprotocol/documentation/TRON_Protocol/Transition_Manual_for_Exchanges_and_TRX_EN.md

    +     ./gradlew run -PmainClass=org.tron.program.SolidityNode

-With these, the Full Node is set up and ready for the synchronization of blockchain data, which is complete upon the alert of “Sync with trust node Completed!!!”
+With these, the Solidity Node is set up and ready for the synchronization of blockchain data, which is complete upon the alert of “Sync with trust node Completed!!!”

 4，Connecting grpc-gateway to SolidityNode (optional step)